rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 4. To create user and role for skc library, update the create_roles.conf, and run ./skc_library_create_roles.sh, which is inside the resources folder.

-5. Generate the RSA key in the kbs host and copy it to SGX host under /root/.
+5. Generate the RSA key in the kbs host and copy the generated KBS certificate to SGX host under /root/.

 6. Refer to openssl and nginx sub sections of Quick Start Guide in the "Configuration for NGINX testing" to configure nginx.conf and openssl.conf files which are under resource directory.